 This can lead to important information getting lost or overlooked.

-When you have multiple people or teams contributing content to your company’s digital assets, it can be a challenge to coordinate and consolidate these contributions.
+When multiple people or teams contribute content to your company’s digital assets, coordinating and consolidating these contributions can be challenging.

-It is important to establish clear guidelines and protocols for content creation and submission, as well as a system for reviewing and approving new content.
+It is important to establish clear guidelines and protocols for content creation and submission, and a system for reviewing and approving new content.

 Ensuring that all content meets standards for quality and consistency is also crucial.
-This is where documenting procedures can be very helpful, as well as using a workflow management system or other tools to help streamline the content creation and approval process.
+This is where documenting procedures can help, as well as using a workflow management system or other tools to help streamline the content creation and approval process.

 3. The Challenge Of Outdated Content